 The river of news flows constantly and some reader’s skim and some like to go in-depth.
 The challenge is designing for these two main scenarios.

 The two most important pages are your home and article pages.
-Goals must be prioritized and priorities must be goals.
+Goals must be prioritized and priorities must be tasked.
 How do they support each other?

-The main problem User Experience should solve is bridging business metrics with user needs.
-Is it a user decision or a political decision?
+The main problem User Experience should solve is bridging business metrics with user needs, you must ask is it a user decision or a stakeholder / political decision?

 From the beginning of the TimesLive design, I worked with the journalists.
 We familiarised ourselves with the various content areas, and asked editors to rank their importance.
 This yields a content hierarchy.
 The conclusion to this was putting the multimedia at the bottom of the page and moving up most read.
 Most read lists are usually top 10 but you get better engagement from a Top 5 list.
 A most popular section was added to take you to the top 10.